taufik-my/taufik-my/README.md

 * 🌍  I'm interested in computational sustainability.
 * 🧠  I'm learning AI and software development.
 * 🤝  I'm open to collaborating on sustainability, climate, and environmental data science projects.
-* ⚡  I travel: 25/195 countries visited, most of them for free!

 ### Skills